grimme-lab/xtb_docs/source/crestcmd.rst

     * - Flag
       - Description
     * - ``--g, --gbsa <SOLVENT>``
-      - Generalized born (GB) model with solvent accessable surface (SASA) model, for available *SOLVENT* options see :ref:`gbsa`.
+      - Generalized born (GB) model with solvent accessible surface (SASA) model, for available *SOLVENT* options see :ref:`gbsa`.
 The solvent input is not case-sensitive.
     * - ``--alpb <SOLVENT>``
       - New ALPB implicit solvation model, for available *SOLVENT* options see :ref:`gbsa`.
 The solvent input is not case-sensitive.